-Other questions include-‘what was the ROI of shifting 40% of our customer services resources from traditional call center to twitter this past year?’
+Other questions include what was the ROI of shifting 40% of our customer services resources from traditional call center to twitter this past year?’

-I have made this examples because it is important to avoid asking the wrong question.
+I have made these examples because it is important to avoid asking the wrong question.
 Asking the wrong question has led many a social media ‘expert’ or ‘guru’ down a dark path of dark improvisation.
 ROI calculation, then, goes from being a straight-forward calculation of investment vs gain from investment to becoming any number of made-up equations, throwing together unrelated metrics into a jumble of drivel like this: